thomaskejser/modern-cmake/src/shapes/README.md

 # Shapes

-Defines a variety of shapes and functions that can calculate things on them
+Defines a variety of shapes and functions that can calculate properties of these shapes.